ALICE!

 9. "Sun Arise" (3:53)

-A transition album where Alice Cooper the band was changing from the psychedelic of the past to the shock rock that they would become known for.
-This album actually sports about one third raucous rock n roll ('I'm Eighteen,' 'Is It My Body' 'Hallowed by My Name') and one third 60's psychedelic space rock ('Black Juju,' "Sun Arise,' 'Second Coming') and another third of that which is a mix of the two ('Ballad of Dwight Fry,' 'Caught in a Dream,') No one would dare say that these early Alice Cooper discs were actually heavy metal, but the band certainly looked like a heavy metal band and were extremely heavy live and for some reason became a huge influence on a movement that wouldn't actually take place until the next decade.
+"Love It To Death" actually sports about one third raucous rock n roll ('I'm Eighteen,' 'Is It My Body' 'Hallowed by My Name') and one third 60's psychedelic space rock ('Black Juju,' "Sun Arise,' 'Second Coming') and another third of that which is a mix of the two ('Ballad of Dwight Fry,' 'Caught in a Dream,') No one would dare say that these early Alice Cooper discs were actually heavy metal, but the band certainly looked like a heavy metal band and were extremely heavy live and for some reason became a huge influence on a movement that wouldn't actually take place until the next decade.
 "I'm Eighteen," one of the band's first big hits, was given a metal treatment by Anthrax in the mid 80's proving that Alice Cooper inspired a generation of metalheads, even if they weren't exactly heavy metal themselves.
 As with most Alice Cooper records, I even enjoy the bizarre stuff, having grown up listening to these records since I was a kid.

 Tesla recorded a cover of "Is It My Body on their "Reel to Reel" CD.

-Killer Alice Cooper-Killer (Warner Bros.)
+Killer Alice Cooper - Killer (Warner Bros.)
 1971

 1. "Under My Wheels" (2:50)